willcpope/CFP_Top_25/README.md

-TAnalyzing Financial Success in the College Football Playoff TFinancial analysis of the four teams selected in the College Football Playoff from 2014 - 2017.
+## How much does it cost to make the College Football Playoff?
+The perceived succcess of a collegiate athletic director at a FBS insitution is many times determined by the win/loss record and financial growth of the football program.
+The analysis below provides benchmarks on:
+* How much should be spent on a football program to make the College Football Playoff and Top 25
+* Expecations of a football staff based on the peformance of teams with comparable budgets
+* Net profit forecasting if ranked in the final College Football Playoff Top 25

 ## 2014 College Football Playoff
 * **Alabama** spent **$51M** to make the playoff and made a net revenue of **$45.9M** *(10th highest in FBS)*